thibaultcha/lua-cassandra/README.md

 > This project is a fork of [jbochi/lua-resty-cassandra][lua-resty-cassandra].
 It adds support for binary protocol v3, a few bug fixes and more to come.
 See the improvements section for more details.

-Lua Cassandra client using CQL binary protocol v2/v3.
+Lua Cassandra client using CQL binary protocol v2/v3 for Cassandra 2.0 and later.

 It is 100% non-blocking if used in Nginx/Openresty but can also be used with luasocket.